ryankklam/LoanProCalculator/README.md

 - **CSV Export:** Download the full schedule, including segmented calculation details, for analysis in Excel.

 ### Advanced Financial Logic
 - **Holiday Management:** Define holiday intervals.
-Repayment dates falling on holidays are automatically shifted to the next business day, with interest accruing for the deferred days.
+Repayment dates falling on holidays are automatically adjusted based on your preference:
+  - **Next Business Day (Following):** Shifts the payment to the first business day after the holiday.
+  - **Previous Business Day (Preceding):** Shifts the payment to the last business day before the holiday.
 - **Variable Interest Rates:** Support for floating rates.
 Define specific date ranges where the interest rate changes; the calculator adjusts daily accruals and recalculates the monthly installment (PMT) automatically.
 - **Extra Repayments:** Add one-off lump sum payments.
 The system recalculates the schedule, reducing the principal and future interest immediately.